 From lakes and grasslands with hippos and giraffes to a vast desert, North Africa’s sudden geographical transformation 5,000 years ago was one of the planet’s most dramatic climate shifts.
 The transformation took place nearly simultaneously across the continent’s northern half

 Sahara Went from Green to Desert in a Flash | Live Science

 From sandy beaches, amazing coloured sandy beaches, sandy deserts, sandstone rocks, sandstone geology features and layers, sand islands such as Fraser Island in Australia, all the sand in our soils, in ocean water and sand transported in our atmosphere.

-How was sand formed on other planets with their very different geology to our planets?
+How was sand formed and moved on other planets with their very different geology to our planets?
 Especially sandy Mars with its incredible dunes (sand dunes and hematite dunes), dusty atmosphere and storms that cover the whole planet.

 Origin of Sahara sand and desert